-In addition, we endeavor to be transparent in our decision-making and financial affairs to allow our taxpayers and the District’s voters to have the ability to assess if we are making efficient use of public funds and providing good value for the cost of our services.
+We endeavor to be transparent in our decision-making and financial affairs to allow our taxpayers and the district’s voters to have access to information needed to assess if we are making efficient use of public funds and providing good value for the cost of our services.

 Central Whidbey Island Fire & Rescue has received the Government Finance Officers Association (GFOA) Distinguished Budget Presentation Award for seven consecutive years.
 This award recognizes the district’s commitment to best practice and excellence in budgeting.
 In order to receive this award, the district’s budget document must meet published criteria for effectiveness as a policy document, an operations guide, a financial plan, and a communications device.